 How SWIM works (Scala)

-Scala3 code (>25k lines) compiles to two outputs: (using sbt "crossproject")
+SWIM's Scala3 code (>25k lines) now compiles to three outputs:

 Response time to parameter adjustments: ~ 0.5-5s